Orders, decorations, and medals of Indonesia: Nugraha Sakanti (National Police Unit Award Citation)

 The Nugraha Sakanti is an organizational award given by or in behalf of the President of the Republic of Indonesia for meritorious service and dedication of units within the Indonesian National Police for the sake of upholding law and order, protecting the citizenry of the Republic, community development, civil assistance and in the performance of actions for the benefit of the people's well-being and safety.
 The recipient unit or police institution of the Nugraha Sakanti citation award receives a black triangular distinction pennant with the Garuda Pancasila emblem on its hoist.

 Samkaryanugraha (National Armed Forces Unit Award Citation)

 The Samkaryanugraha is an organizational award given by or in behalf of the President of the Republic of Indonesia - in his/her capacity as Commander in Chief - for meritorious service and dedication of units within the Indonesian National Armed Forces for the sake of the performance of its mandate of national defense, community development and in civil assistance operations during calamities and major national, regional and local events.
 It is the only organizational award by law to not be given a distinct name.
-The recipient unit or military institution of the Samkaryanugraha award receives a golden-coloured distinction rectangular pennant with the inscriptions in Indonesian on it, alongside the national emblem and the Presidential seal.
+The recipient unit or military institution of the Samkaryanugraha award receives a golden-coloured distinction rectangular pennant with the inscriptions in Indonesian on it with gold fringe, alongside the national emblem and the Presidential seal.